syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Localization.md

 # Localization

 The Localization concept in Grid supports switching the control language with various cultures.
-The Locale property in Grid is a string type used to define the culture code that has been declared by JQuery globalize script file.
+The Locale property in Grid is a string type used to define the culture code that has been declared by jQuery globalize script file.
 The default value for Locale in Grid is en-US.

 The following two script files are necessary to perform Localization in Grid.